apollographql/apollo-server/docs/source/index.md

     * Queries
     * Mutations
     * advanced subscriptions
-  * how a gql server defines an api and creates reponses to those requests
+  * how a gql server defines an api and creates responses to those requests
   * best practices for designing server
     * auth
     * schema design, etc